-Handwriting is a sophisticated neuromotor ability that involves complex cognitive and motor processes regulated by both central and peripheral processes' hierarchical architecture.
+Handwriting is a complex neuromotor skill which requires intricate cognitive and motor processes controlled by a hierarchic architecture of both central and peripheral processes.1,

-According to the Occupational Therapy Practice Framework (OTPF), handwriting has an important role in learning and participation concepts; thus, the identification of handwriting deficits is of paramount importance.
+2 According to the Occupational Therapy Practice Framework (OTPF), handwriting has an important role in learning and participation concepts; thus, the identification of handwriting deficits is of paramount importance.^{2, 3}

-Handwriting problems, apart from orthographic problems are classified into perceptual, and motor types: The first is students' inability to connect symbolic system and spelling. and the second is difficulty with movements necessary for writing in spite of speaking and reading abilities.
-These problems are seen in developmental coordination disorder children.
-Primary school children spend up to 50% of school time performing writing tasks, some of which are performed under time constraints.
-According to teacher estimates, a significant proportion of students struggle with handwriting difficulties.
+Handwriting problems, apart from orthographic problems, are classified into perceptual and motor types: The first is students' inability to connect symbolic system and spelling, and the second is difficulty with movements necessary for writing in spite of speaking and reading abilities.
+These problems are seen in developmental coordination disorder children.4 Primary school children spend up to 50% of school time performing writing tasks, some of which are performed under time constraints.3 According to teacher estimates, a significant proportion of students struggle with handwriting difficulties.
 The prevalence of handwriting difficulties in school-aged children is 12%-13% and 23% in the UK and USA, respectively.
-Moreover, it was reported that 7.6% and 6.4% of Iranian boys and girls, respectively, had handwriting difficulty., Difficulties in handwriting significantly affect students' self-esteem, emotional well-being, academic achievement, and social functioning; therefore, early referral to occupational therapy is recommended to prevent these adverse effects.
+Also, it was reported that 7.6% and 6.4% of Iranian boys and girls, respectively, had handwriting difficulty.^{5,6} Difficulties in handwriting affect students' significantly self-esteem. emotional well-being, academic achievement, and social functioning; therefore, early referral to occupational therapy is recommended to prevent these adverse effects.^{2, 5}

-The assessment of handwriting using formal, standardized, and valid tools is crucial to provide objective measures and quantitative scores for clinical assessment and monitoring students' handwriting performance progresses.
-Students are expected to acquire handwriting proficiency during the first three years of school; thus, the best time to screen handwriting performance is grade two and the first half of grade three.
-Evaluation tools in English, Chinese, and Hebrew language are not applicable to assess Iranian students' handwriting performance.9-12 Handwriting is a language- and culture-related skill; accordingly, any evaluation tool developed for Iranian students should suit their unique writing method of letters based on their position in a word and word formation.13, 14
+The assessment of handwriting using formal, standardized, and valid tools is crucial to provide objective measures and quantitative scores for clinical assessment and monitoring students' handwriting performance progresses.7 Students are expected to acquire handwriting proficiency during the first three years of school; thus, the best time to screen handwriting performance is grade two and the first half of grade three.^{8,} 9 Evaluation tools in English, Chinese, and Hebrew language are not applicable to assess Iranian students' handwriting performance.9-12 Handwriting is a language- and culture-related skill; accordingly, any evaluation tool developed for Iranian students should suit their unique writing method of letters based on their position in a word and word formation.13, 14

-Havaei and colleagues developed Persian Handwriting Assessment Tool (PHAT) to assess handwriting legibility and speed in near-point copying and dictation domain in 8-10-year-old healthy students.
+Havaei and colleagues developed Persian Handwriting Assessment Tool (PHAT) to assess handwriting legibility and speed in near-point copying and dictation domain in 8-10 year-old healthy students.
 Content validity ratio (CVR) was greater than 0.57.
 Exploratory factor analysis (EFA) revealed three components separately in copying and dictation domains.
 Confirmatory factor analysis (CFA) also confirmed the accuracy of the three-dimensional structure determined through EFA.
 Good to excellent internal consistency (0.84-0.99), intra-rater (0.87-1.00), and inter-rater reliability (0.7-1.00) were reported. $^{15,\ 16}$

 The PHAT is a quickly-scored and the only Persian handwriting assessment tool available for Iranian students.
 Although the validity and reliability of the PHAT were investigated, comprehensive validation still needs to be established before it can be considered as a useful tool to be used by teachers, clinical application, and researchers for evaluating students' performance in the future.
-Examining an instrument's intrinsic factor structure will enhance measurement accuracy and lead to refinements within the instrument, thus improving its validity.
+The examination of the underlying factor structure of an instrument can improve the precision of the measurement and lead to refinements in the instrument, hence enhancing its validity.

-The current study was aimed to determine different types of validity and reliability of PHAT as to examine the following: construct and structural validity, criterion validity (concurrent validity), internal consistency, relative reliability (test-retest and inter-rater reliability), absolute reliability (standard error of measurement [SEM], and minimal detectable change [MDC)]).
+The current study was aimed to determine different types of validity and reliability of PHAT as to examine the following: Construct and structural validity, criterion validity (concurrent validity), internal consistency, relative reliability (test-retest and inter-rater reliability), and absolute reliability (standard error of measurement [SEM] and minimal detectable change [MDC)]).